charlourdes/spending-analyser/README.md

 - Gives users control over when to use the feature
 - Prevents unnecessary credit use if a user reloads the app repeatedly

-I was very close to having it auto-generate on load as I think users would feel the benefit from having this insight readily available, however I held off to avoid running out of credits while I was testing and to ensure that you can see the AI summary in action before I run out 😅 !
+I was very close to having it auto-generate on load as I think users would feel the benefit from having this insight readily available, however I ultimately held off to avoid running out of credits while I was testing and to ensure that you can see the AI summary in action before I run out 😅 !

 4. ### Web interface
 I used the  Streamlit as it allowed me to build a interactive dashboard prototype and:

 - Supported rapid prototyping with python
 - intergrated easily with Pandas, Plotly and the OpenAI API
 - It let me focus on functionality, iteration and deploying to the Web